akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 So masking just a few random rectangles is unlikely to bear similar results to masking words.

 It was the [Masked Autoencoder (MAE) by He et al.](https://arxiv.org/abs/2111.06377) that finally proved that image inpainting can lead to state-of-the-art representations for images.
-Coming five years after CE, it did bring in recent advances.
+Coming five years after CE, it brought in recent advances.
 The encoder is a large vision transformer ([ViT, Dosovitskiy et al.](https://arxiv.org/abs/2010.11929)).
 The image is split into a rectangular grid, as in ViT, and a number of grid elements are masked.
 This paper provides two insights: